civic-interconnect/.github/docs/provenance-and-schemas-overview.md

 ---

-## 4. Why schemas and P-Tags matter together
+## 4. Why schemas and PTags matter together

 Without schemas, provenance tags would just be text someone might fill out somewhat correctly.
 With a JSON Schema, we can:

 - **Enforce structure** across dozens of repos.
 - **Automate validation** (e.g., a GitHub Action runs `ptag validate provenance/ptag.json`).
-- **Enable federation** - external tools can index all P-Tags because they know the schema layout.
+- **Enable federation** - external tools can index all PTags because they know the schema layout.
 - **Version control** - each schema version documents exactly what fields existed and what they meant at a point in time.

 This turns a pile of separate repositories into a **linked, inspectable system** and every dataset, adapter, and app can be traced, rebuilt, and cited.